PREAMBLE

 Age.

-encampment.
-The inhabitants are thought to have fished and grown
+a seasonal encampment.
+The inhabitants are thought to have

-and religious rituals - were found.
-They were lined with clay
+bathing and religious rituals - were found.
+They were lined

 |